nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_api_server/home.md

 3. Select the server chat (it has a different background color).
 4. Activate LocalDocs collections in the right sidebar.

-Now, your API calls to your local LLM will auto-retrieve relevant snippets from your LocalDocs collection to provide those snippets to the LLM for its response.

-The snippets can be accessed in the API response at `response.choices[0].references`.

 (Note: LocalDocs can currently only be activated through the GPT4All UI, not via the API itself).

+Now, your API calls to your local LLM will have relevant references from your LocalDocs collection retrieved and placed in the input message for the LLM to respond to.

+The references retrieved for your API call can be accessed in the API response object at

+`response["choices"][0]["references"]`

+The data included in the `references` are:

+- `text`: the actual text content from the snippet that was extracted from the reference document

+- `author`: the author of the reference document (if available)

+- `date`: the date of creation of the reference document (if available)

+- `page`: the page number the snippet is from (only available for PDF documents for now)

+- `title`: the title of the reference document (if available)